OpenEvalProject/evals/manuscripts/elife-56962/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/56962/elife-56962-fig1-v1.jpg)

-**Figure 1.:** L. stagnalis.Places where this species of snail has been reported to occur (hexagons), shaded based on population density (white indicates low density and dark grey indicates high density; source data from GBIF Secretariat, 2019).
+**Figure 1.:** Places where this species of snail has been reported to occur (hexagons), shaded based on population density (white indicates low density and dark grey indicates high density; source data from GBIF Secretariat, 2019).

 L. stagnalis serves as the intermediate host for parasites including flatworms responsible for diseases such as fascioliasis (liver fluke and river rot) and cercarial dermatitis (swimmer’s itch) in humans (Adema et al., 1994; Davison and Blaxter, 2005; Ferté et al., 2005; Núñez et al., 1994; Skála et al., 2020).
 Laboratory and field studies showed that penetration of a parasite into a snail will initiate a chronic infection in which the parasite alters snail neurophysiology, metabolism, immunity, growth and reproduction (Kryukova et al., 2014; Langeloh and Seppälä, 2018; Vorontsova et al., 2019).
 These studies have also investigated how selection acts on immune defence traits (Langeloh et al., 2017).
 Investigations of the natural history of L. stagnalis, which focus on host-parasite associations, aid the development of novel control measures that reduce snail-mediated parasitic transmissions.
 Primary predators of juveniles and adults include leeches, crayfish and fish, some of which snails can detect via chemicals that the predators emit (Dalesman and Lukowiak, 2012).